 Tenure and promotion to Associate Professor or Professor are significant milestones in a faculty member's career.
 Admittance to each stage is not attained based on the mere sum of annual ratings or years on the faculty, but rather on a comprehensive evaluation of the candidate's career to date and promise for the future.
-Normally, for freshly minted Ph.
-D.'s, promotion to Associate Professor and tenure shall be applied for and awarded simultaneously no earlier than in their sixth year on the Faculty.
+Normally promotion to Associate Professor and tenure shall be applied for and awarded simultaneously no earlier than in their sixth year on the Faculty.